ShubhamPai99/shubhampai99.github.io/content/posts/kombucha.md

 ## The Kombucha Making Process

+This recipe is derived from [brewbuch.com](https://brewbuch.com/how-to-make-kombucha/).
+I highly suggest reading their website!
+My recipe just differs by timing, but that guide is super comprehensive of the whole process!
 Kombucha involves a 2 step process before you can start enjoying your own:
 1. First Fermentation
 - In this fermentation, you brew sugary tea and mix it with a kombucha SCOBY (**S**ymbiotic **C**ulture **O**f **B**acteria and **Y**east).
 This fermentation typically takes ~1-6 weeks depending on your environment.